umaplehurst/SuperPrompt.gemini/README.md

 "verbose" about its output and tries to generate output for all the tags where it can.
 I find it to be far more useful this way, rather than in many cases keeping the tags "within" as SuperPrompt does for Claude.

-Notes on settings:

-- Consider increasing output length.
-- I've mostly been working with 1.1 to 1.5 temperature.
-- Depending on your problem statement, you may want to experiment and find what works best for you, depending on the type of output that you want to see.

 Additionally: